Ernyoke/certified-aws-solutions-architect-professional/15-deployment/cicd.md

 - CodeBuild uses Docker for build environments which can be customized by us
 - CodeBuild integrates with other AWS services such as KMS, IAM, VPC, CloudTrails, S3, etc.
 - Architecturally CodeBuild gets source material from GitHub, CodeCommit, CodePipeline or even S3
 - It builds and tests code.
-The build can be customized via `buildspec.yml` file which has to be located in the root of the source
+The build can be customized via `buildspec.yml` file which has to be located in the root of the source <span style="color: red;">Remember the spelling of file and location for EXAM</span>
 - CodeBuild output logs are published to CloudWatch Logs, metrics are also published to CloudWatch Metrics and events to Event Bridge (or CloudWatch Events)
 - CodeBuild supports build environments such as Java, Ruby, Python, Node.JS, PHP, .NET, Go and many more